Shailesh-python/Case-Study-8-Fresh-Segments/README.md

 ### A.Data Exploration and Cleansing

 ## [Question #1](#case-study-questions)
-> Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month.
+> What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?

 ```sql
 ```